cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 ## Integration tests

-To further confirm that your code is working right, you can add integration tests.
+To further confirm that your code is working correctly you can add integration tests.
 Since it starts an app, the hooks are already set up.

 You could decide to piggy-back on the existing "checkers" integration tests.
-However, for the sake of clarity, you create a separate folder:
+However, for the sake of clarity, create a separate folder:

 ```sh
 $ mkdir -p tests/integration/leaderboard/keeper
 ```

 Copy the integration test suite from the checkers integration tests, with adjusted imports and others, minus all the balances and denoms.
-You keep the `msgServer` as that is the one that receives messages:
+Keep the `msgServer`, as that is the one that receives messages:

 ```go
 const (